Office of Academic Programs & Student Services

 The Office of Academic and Student Services (APSS) is a vital link for all students enrolled in the School of Criminal Justice.
 The professional staff is dedicated to supporting and advising all School of Criminal Justice students.
 Meeting regularly with an academic advisor in APSS is an essential component of a student’s collegiate career to ensure a timely and successful degree completion.

 Appointments are the primary means for meeting with an advisor.
 Current undergraduate students who need to see an advisor should schedule an appointment online at RU-N 4 Success.
-Graduate students are invited to contact Jimmy Camacho, Manager, Graduate Programs and Graduate Enrollment Services at email@example.com.
+Graduate students should contact Jimmy Camacho, Manager, Graduate Programs and Graduate Enrollment Services at firstname.lastname@example.org.
 Every Wednesday students are invited to visit APSS without an appointment for Walk-in Wednesdays.
 All students are welcome and are seen on a first come, first served basis.

 For more information about undergraduate advisement, click here